-Some of you might hesitate about adding coconut oil.
 Can cats have coconut oil?
-If you look for a superb dietary supplement, coconut oil for cats is among the best options available.
-Feel free to purchase coconut oil and add it to wet food or feed in moderate amounts.
-It is believed to soften fur and promote healthy skin in felines.
+If you look for a dietary supplement, coconut oil is among the best options to soften fur and promote healthy skin in felines.
+Feel free to purchase coconut oil and add it to wet food or feed in small amounts.

 Can cats eat seeds?

 Seeds are full of vitamins, including vitamin B5, E, and B9, as well as minerals like calcium, iron, and magnesium.
 In addition, seeds contain fiber that may help your cat's digestive system function properly and prevent constipation.